Lesotho: Culture

 The cuisine of Lesotho includes African traditions and British influences.
 The national dish of Lesotho is Motoho, a fermented sorghum porridge.
-Some staple foods include pap or 'mealies', a cornmeal porridge covered with a sauce consisting of vegetables.
+Some staple foods include pap, or 'mealies', a cornmeal porridge covered with a sauce consisting of vegetables.
 Tea and locally brewed beer are choices for beverages.
-Lesotho is famed for its fermented ginger beer, of which, there are two types with and without raisins.
-These are regularly sold by people at roadsides thoroughout Lesotho.
-Sishenyama is regularly sold independently thoroughout Lesotho with side-dishes such as cabbage, pap and baked bean salad.
+Lesotho is famed for its fermented ginger beer.
+Sishenyama is regularly sold independently throughout Lesotho with side-dishes such as cabbage, pap and baked bean salad.

-British influence in Lesotho is visible through the remnants of trading posts that were operated from the 18th century into the 20th century.
-These are in the villages Roma, Ramabantana, Ha Matela, Malealea and Semonkong.
-In the past these lodges were employed in the sale of fuel, grains, mealie meal and animals.
-Important in the times before the car was prevalent.

 The national dress revolves around the Basotho blanket, a covering made originally of wool.
-Nowadays, the Basotho blanket is made out of acrylic fibres.
+Most of the Basotho blanket is now made out of acrylic fibres.
 The main manufacturer of the Basotho blanket is Aranda, which has a factory over the border in South Africa.

-The Morija Arts & Cultural Festival is held annually in the town of Morija where missionaries arrived in 1833.
+British influence in Lesotho is visible through the remnants of trading posts that were operated from the 18th century into the 20th century.
+These are in the villages of Roma, Ramabantana, Ha Matala, Malealea and Semonkong.
+In the past, these lodges were employed in the sale of fuel, grains, mealie meals and animals.
 Examples of San rock art can be found in the mountains throughout Basutoland.
 There are examples in the village of Ha Matela.

+The Morija Arts & Cultural Festival is held annually in the town of Morija where missionaries arrived in 1833.

 Basotho pony

-The Basotho pony is integral to the culture of Lesotho.
-The pony was historically ridden into battle and in the modern day used for transport and agriculture.
-The horsemanship of Lesotho is famed throughout Africa.
+The Basotho pony was historically ridden into battle and in the modern day used for transport and agriculture.

+Sport

+The country's most popular sport is football.

 Film and media

-The 2018 film Black Panther director Ryan Coogler stated that his depiction of Wakanda was inspired by Lesotho.
+Ryan Coogler, director of the 2018 film Black Panther, stated that his depiction of Wakanda was inspired by Lesotho.
 Basotho blankets "became more known" as a result of the film.
-In November 2020, the film This Is Not a Burial, It's a Resurrection became the first Lesotho film to be submitted for the Academy Award for Best International Feature Film by the country.
+In November 2020, the film This Is Not a Burial, It's a Resurrection became the first Lesotho film to be submitted for the Academy Award for Best International Feature Film.